Ai-Kiwi/cc-Music/README.md

  - add sound effects
  - stream videos from the cloud
  - make system check web for updates instead of always updating
+ - fix exit settings crash
+ - make there be a settings for playlists settings size

 # install